What’s the Difference Between Administration and Liquidation?

 The Difference Between Administration And Liquidation

 Both are formal insolvency procedures that must be authorised by a court of law and overseen by a licensed insolvency practitioner.
-The main difference between administration and liquidation is that administration aims to save the company, while liquidation aims to close the company down.

 Let’s take a look at the two insolvency procedures in more detail, to understand which approach might be more appropriate for your struggling business.